 The ITF Tennis Play and Stay campaign was launched in 2007 and embraces many of the essential coaching techniques required for introducing tennis to young people and people with higher levels of physical disability.

 When slower red, orange and green balls are used on smaller courts it helps starter players to serve, rally and score from the first lesson.
 The campaign also aims to promote different scoring and competition formats for starter players.
 The Play and Stay campaign has been central to the ITF Development and Junior programmes.

 Using the right ball with a starter player is crucial.
 A number of slower balls are available which make the game easier and by using these balls the starter players have more time and more control over shots and the lower bounce enables young and beginner players to play shots at an appropriate height.
 Used in conjunction with smaller courts and rackets, slower balls are essential kit for introducing disabled people to wheelchair tennis.

 - Play and Stay website

 ITF Coach Registration

-The coaches may be able to benefit from a reduced entry fee whilst travelling on the NEC Tour with players.
+The coaches may be able to benefit from a reduced entry fee whilst travelling on the ITF Tour with players.